asalber/asalber.github.io/statistics/manual/regression.md

 To measure the goodness of fit of a regression model is common to use the *residual variance*.

 > **Definition - Sample residual variance $s_{ry}^2$**.
-Given a regression model $y=f(x)$ de of a two-dimensional variable $(X,Y)$, its *sample residual variance* is the average of the squared residuals,
+Given a regression model $y=f(x)$ of a two-dimensional variable $(X,Y)$, its *sample residual variance* is the average of the squared residuals,
 >
 $$s_{ry}^2 = \frac{\sum e_{ij}^2n_{ij}}{n} = \frac{\sum (y_j - f(x_i))^2n_{ij}}{n}.$$

 The greater the residuals, the greater the residual variance and the smaller the goodness of fit.

 When the linear relation is perfect, the residuals are zero and the residual variance is zero.
-Conversely, when there are no relation, the residuals coincide with deviations from the mean, and the residual variance is the same than the variance of the dependent variable.
+Conversely, when there are no relation, the residuals coincide with deviations from the mean, and the residual variance is equal to the variance of the dependent variable.

 $$0\leq s_{ry}^2\leq s_y^2$$